lx223/coding/README.md

 # HwHardRThey
-This is a project whereby I code in preparation for interviews.
+This is a project in which I write code in preparation for interviews..
 The problems are from LeetCode, or other websites.